Dillybar3141/Vis-Partition/README.md

 optionally omitted, a visualization in either plain text or LaTeX is produced.
 The partitions are sorted based the index on S, so both of S1[p1]S2[p2] and S2[p2]S1[p1] produce the same result.
 Additionally, The input and/or output can be made to be files.
+Outputs are automatically line-wrapped to fit your terminal size, so if you resize the terminal, the partitions may not display correctly.
 ```
 python vis_partition.py [args]
 ```